MicrosoftDocs/power-automate-docs/articles/ui-flows/desktop/known-issues-limitations.md

 ## Datatables

-- **Issue**: The preview of DataTable variables may not display correctly in the Variables pane.
+- **Issue**: The preview of datatable variables may not display correctly in the variables pane.
 - **Workarounds**: None.

 ## Desktop recorder

-- **Issue**: The Macro recorder isn't supported on SAP applications.
+- **Issue**: The Desktop recorder isn't supported on SAP applications.
 - **Workarounds**: None.

 - **Issue**: The Web recorder isn't supported with the Japanese language.